Last week, I wrote about how online grocery retailers can implement the option to search by shopping list and help their customers save time.

 On both sites the search term was milk and my colleagues were instructed to select the first item in the dropdown (to keep things fair).
-We judged two things – The number of clicks and the number of seconds taken to add a product to cart.
+We judged two things:

-Apart from adding the add to cart button within autocomplete, there are a couple of usability techniques that can make this experience even more superior.
+Apart from adding the 'add to cart' button within autocomplete, there are a couple of usability techniques that can make this experience even superior.

-Protip 1: Give Customers an option to alter quantity
+Pro tip 1: Give Customers an option to alter the quantity:

 Allow customers to edit quantity from within the autocomplete dropdown.
 This will make sure they don’t suffer the frustration of having to go to a product page to change quantity.

-Do You Use ‘Add to cart button’ Within Your Autocomplete?
+Do You Use the ‘Add to cart button’ Within Your Autocomplete?

-This call to action within your site’s autocomplete can help customers save time and does wonders for the user experience of your site.
+This call to action within your sites autocomplete can help customers save time and do wonders for the user experience of your site.